My favourite peanut dipping sauce

 I first tried these fabulously addictive crisps at an Indonesian restaurant many decades ago and I still adore making them either for a snack or as an accompaniment to a meal.
-Continue reading “Keripic: caramelised chilli & kamrut lime crisps”
+Continue reading “Keripic: caramelised chilli & Makrut lime crisps”

 Chicken curry pasties